 Significance of NEET For MBBS – How taking up NEET is advantageous?

 NEET is now the only medical entrance test, hence it is important to qualify this test to fill medical seats.
-Even for those students looking at pursuing medicine in foreign lands, NEET now must be taken up.
+So, Is NEET necessary for MBBS in abroad?
+Yes, even for those students looking at pursuing medicine in foreign lands, NEET now must be taken up.
 Budding medical aspirants can fulfil their dreams of getting admitted into that prestigious medical college by taking up NEET, hence its importance.

 NEET – The Only Medical Entrance Test